OperantAI/secops-chaos/README.md

   version     Output CLI version information

 Flags:
-  -h, --help   help for experiments-runtime-tool
+  -h, --help   help for secops-chaos

-Use "experiments-runtime-tool [command] --help" for more information about a command.
+Use "secops-chaos [command] --help" for more information about a command.
 ```